 |2 & 5 Watts||Energy Savings||6 & 15 Watts|

 In terms of SSD vs HDD performance, an SSD has data access speeds of 40 to 100 microseconds, nearly 100 times faster than an HDD.

 Solid state drives continue to dominate the hard drive market's growth because of the ongoing improvements being made to the solid state drives.
 Major manufacturers like SanDisk, Samsung, Sun Microsystems, and Toshiba continue to improve the speed, space, and stability of SSDs.

-In the server market, SSD offers faster read/write times, which increases server speed by an average of 95%.
+In the server market, SSD offers faster read and write times, which increases hosting server speed and performance by an average of 95%.
 This, in turn, decreases page load times, leading developers to invest more functionality in web-based applications.
 This allows users to take advantage of and utilize more functional websites.
 SSDs increase the data transfer rate, which increases the servers' overall speed and responsiveness.

 Increased access speed means programs can run quicker and work harder with less stress on the server.